misdoro/JavaNodeSwDoc/source/plugin-metrics.rst

 Query metrics support
 ================================

-To enable the estimation of the amount of data the node will return for any specific query, node software supports HEAD request queries, containing the same set of parameters as normal GET/POST queries.
+To give the estimation of the volume of data returned by the node for a query, the node software supports HEAD request queries.

-As a response node software provides a set of HTTP headers indicating the estimate count of each XSAMS block elements:
+The parameter set of the HEAD request is the same as for the GET requests.

+The VAMDC-specific HTTP headers that may be present in the response are the following:

 * *VAMDC-COUNT-SPECIES*
 	Total count of the atomic **Ion** and **Molecule** records with distinct SpecieID attribute.